zhaozsq/airway_segmentation/README.md

 ---

 ## Other information
-MICCAI Challenge ATM2022 4th place, More details will be added soon.
+MICCAI Challenge ATM-22 4th place, More details will be added soon.

 ## Contact
-For any queries, please raise an issue or contact [Yanan Wu](mailto:yananwu513@gmail.com) and [Shuiqing Zhao](ddddddd).
+For any queries, please raise an issue or contact [Yanan Wu](mailto:yananwu513@gmail.com) and [Shuiqing Zhao](zhaoshuiqingneu@gmail.com).

 ---